varunmurkar/personal-website/README.md

 #### Create Gatsby site

-Use the Gatsby CLI to create a new site, specifying the Lumen starter.
+Use the Gatsby CLI to get started.

 ```sh
 # Create a new Gatsby site